🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🧭 Local Experiences & Tours + 8.1 -- 10 Excellent access to boat tours of the Benagil caves, dolphin watching, and day trips to historic towns like Silves or Monchique provide a robust variety of local experiences.
+🧭 Local Experiences & Tours + 8.1 -- 10 Excellent boat tours along the coast, wine tasting in the Algarve, and fresh seafood markets provide authentic local experiences.

 🍎 FOOD & FITNESS